 Reserve Nature of Reserve Earmarked Reserves - Other These are revenue reserves established on a short term basis for Council and Third Party funds to support future initiatives.
 Capital Investment Fund Earmarked to provide funding for the Council's Capital Strategy Business Grant Incentive -Crescent Indemnity Fund To ensure that the Council has adequate funds to support business development and meet any potential liability, such as that arising out of the works at Buxton Crescent.
 Insurance Fund To cover the cost of uninsured losses, to reduce risks, and to smooth out fluctuations in premium costs.
 General Fund Contingency Both as a contingency and to hold temporary balances to be fed back into the short term budgetary process.
 Housing Revenue Account Resources available to meet future running costs for Council houses.
 IT Strategy and Infrastructure To support the implementation of the Authority's IT Strategy Pensions Fund Towards future pension liabilities.
 Localising Council Tax Benefits To support the potential costs of localising Council Tax Benefit.
 Street Scene To support a Keep Britain Tidy campaign Efficiency and Rationalisation To support the on-going Efficiency Programme.
-Property Condition Surveys To fund a review of the condition of the Council's buildings to inform capital expenditure requirements Facilities Management Contract To fund costs associated with the review of the facilities management contract Election Reserve To spread the costs of election over a full term
+Property Condition Surveys To fund a review of the condition of the Council's buildings to inform capital expenditure requirements Facilities Management Contract To fund costs associated with the review of the facilities management contract Covid-19 Recovery To support the Council with the impact of COVID 19 and delivery of the recovery programme Climate Change To support with the delivery of climate change related projects Future High Street Funding Future Leisure Provision Election Reserve WW1 Commemorations Staff Conference To fund future high street consultancy support To fund future leisure provision options To spread the costs of election over a full term To fund events marking the anniversary of WW1.
+To meet the bi-annual costs .

-13. Unusable Reserves
+12. Unusable Reserves